poiyomi/PoiyomiDocs/docs/outlines/outlines.md

 - `Type`: **Float**, Range: `-1.0 - 1.0`

-Adjusts the influence (or Brightness) of the Color.
+Adjusts the influence (or Brightness) of the color without regard to it's hue or tone.

 ### Gamma

 - `Type`: **Float**, Range: `-1.0 - 1.0`

-Adjusts the Brightness of the Color.
+Lerps the brightness of the color in regards to it's hue or tone.

 ### Shift Speed